NAVANEETHELITE/Iris_Classifier/README.md

 # Iris_Classifier

-Use my model to find the class of IRIS flower.!
+Use my model to Predict the class of IRIS flower.!